pharrisee/TheFrontLinuxServerInfo/README.md

 The server needs to be closed with a single Ctrl-C to initiate a final save before close down (a graceful shutdown).

-However, the server also opens a port, `-ShutDownServicePort=5004` in the script above, which allows a connection via telnet to shutdown gracefully.
+The server also opens a port, `-ShutDownServicePort=5004` in the script above, which allows a connection via telnet to shutdown gracefully.

 Here is a small script which will programatically drive a telnet connection to gracefully shutdown the server: